 The Creativity of Five

-Five is a powerful number used in astrology for three reasons (you’d think I could come up with five reasons ha ha).
+Five is a powerful number used in astrology for five reasons.

 The fifth zodiac sign is Leo the Lion which is the most creative sign.

 The fifth house is all about restoration, procreation and creation.